 On January 11, the POWs watched and heard the explosions as Japanese dive bombers bombed and strafed something about 30 kilometers away.
 They later heard a barrio was attacked killing 102 men, women, and children and wounding 60.
 On the 13th, the commissary supplies ended.
 According to the Japanese, this was because guerrillas had burned down half of Cabanatuan which included the warehouse where the supplies were stored.
 The Japanese issued toilet kits to the POWs on January 14 that had to be shared by four POWs.
 It was about this time that Elmer contracted malaria, beriberi, and dysentery.
 According to medical records kept at the camp, he was admitted to the camp hospital on January 14, 1943.
 So far, no discharge date has been found.
 On January 18, the same area was bombed again by the Japanese.
 The Japanese issued Red Cross Boxes to the POWs on January 24 which had to be shared by two POWs.
 1200 POWs left the camp on a work detail on January 27.

-During this time multiple work details left the camp which returned each day.
+During this time multiple work details left the camp and returned each day.
 Some details were small while others had 1255 to 1450 POWs on them.
 The POWs received Christmas telegrams on February 7.
 The POWs watched the Marx Brothers movie “Room Service” on the 11th and many Japanese propaganda news clips.
 It was recorded on February 12 that there had not been a death in the camp in eight days.
 Three POWs died the next day.
 The Japanese also ordered that the POWs turn in all radios to them.
 It is not known if they received any.
 POWs who did not have blankets were issued a blanket by the Japanese on February 22.
 A program was started to stop the spread of dysentery.
 For every full milk can of flies the POWs turned in, they received cigarettes in return.
 It was noted that on March 3, 12 million flies had been turned in and 320 rats had been turned in.
 Bud was again hospitalized on March 23, 1943, but records do not indicate why or the date he was discharged.
 It is known that he spent seven of these days sick with pneumonia.

 It is not known if his parents ever received word that he was a Prisoner of War.
 He may have been one of the men whose families had no idea if he was dead or alive until after the war.